PDAL/PDAL/doc/stages/filters.sample.rst

 filters.sample
 ===============================================================================

 The **Sample Filter** performs Poisson sampling of the input ``PointView``.
-The The practice of performing Poisson sampling via "Dart Throwing" was introduced in the mid-1980's by [Cook1986]_ and [Dippe1985]_, and has been applied to point clouds in other software [Mesh2009]_.
+The practice of performing Poisson sampling via "Dart Throwing" was introduced in the mid-1980's by [Cook1986]_ and [Dippe1985]_, and has been applied to point clouds in other software [Mesh2009]_.